 - Financial records demonstrating that you can provide a stable living environment

-- Police records showing incidents of domestic violence or drug or alcohol abuse
+- Police records showing incidents of domestic violence, drug, or alcohol abuse

 - Character references